A New Shopping and Cultural Centre

 The yellow retro bus outside (see the second photo on this page) is Robur Bistro offering fast food: hamburgers, hotdogs, sandwiches (was there till the end of February 2014).

-The place looked eerily abandoned and quiet compared to other shopping and entertainment centres in Budapest.
+On most days the place looks eerily abandoned and quiet compared to other shopping and entertainment centres in Budapest.

 Once the Nehru Park (named after India’s first prime minister), the area between Fővám tér and Petőfi bridge will be reorganized and developed into a cool urban park with a biodiverse garden and a water garden in front of the Bálna, this part will become one of the city’s most popular place for recreation.